MatthewWid/Whirl/doc/documentation/libraries.md

 # In-Built Libraries

-Below is documentation for libraries that MobSin provides that aren't necessarily needed when creating a game, but can be convenient when so as to not reinvent the wheel with common operations you may do as part of a game.
+Below is documentation for libraries that MobSin provides that aren't necessarily needed when creating a game but can be convenient so as to not reinvent the wheel with common operations you may do as part of a game.

 Such libraries include general utility functions, mathematical functions and easing functions.